1 min read

 Before You Book

-Sessions are 60 or 90 minutes.
-First-timers usually start with 60.
-If you’re claustrophobic, know that our float rooms are spacious-not cramped pods-and you control the door and lighting the entire time.
+Skip caffeine for a few hours beforehand.
+Don’t shave the morning of (salt and fresh cuts sting).
+Eat something light.
+Sessions run 60 or 90 minutes; first-timers usually start with 60.
+If you’re claustrophobic: our float rooms are spacious, not pod-sized, and you control the door and lights the entire time.

 R